dm-drogeriemarkt/structured-logging/README.md

 If you want to use your own ObjectMapper for serialization, you can exchange the used default ObjectMapper by calling `setGlobalObjectMapper`.
 To reset to the default ObjectMapper, you can use `resetGlobalObjectMapper` at any time.

 ## Changes

+### 4.0.0-RC1

+* updated for compatibility with Logstash 9, Spring 7, Spring Boot 4 and Jackson 3, which constitutes a breaking change

 ### 3.0.2